Esa Tikkanen: Notable achievements

 Tikkanen won the Stanley Cup four times as a member of the Oilers and once more as a member of the Rangers.
 His various acquisitions were by teams craving him for his playoff experience and success: in 877 regular season games he scored 244 goals, but in 186 playoff games he scored 72 goals which puts him 14th all time in NHL playoff scoring, and 38th all time in play-offs points with 132 points.
 "Tik" was known for his ability to score clutch goals, but also for his general style of play—chippy and aggressive.
 He was nicknamed "The Grate One" (a pun on teammate Gretzky's moniker "The Great One") for his ability to irritate opposing players, often just by talking to them in his Finnish-English "Tikkanese" or "Tiki-Talk."
 His regular-season totals were 244 goals, 386 assists, and 1077 penalty minutes.
 In the playoffs, he added 72 goals, 60 assists, and 275 penalty minutes.
 Tikkanen also led the Edmonton Oilers with 69 points in the 1990–91 regular season.
 Tikkanen holds the NHL record for scoring two shorthanded goals in the shortest time (10 seconds apart).
 With 436 points and 178 goals as a member of Edmonton Oilers, he is ranked 10th in points and 8th in goals in the team's history.
 He is also Edmonton 6th all-time scoring leader in team play-offs with 97 points, and 5th in goals with 51.
 He is also tied 20th all-time regular season short-handed goals leader with 29.
 He is also tied 4th all-time in play-offs overtime goals leader with 4 goals.

-He appeared in an episode of the Trailer Park Boys: Out of the Park in 2016.
+Tikkanen appeared in an episode of the Trailer Park Boys: Out of the Park in 2016.

 In the 2009 book 100 Ranger Greats, the authors ranked Tikkanen at No. 85 all-time of the 901 New York Rangers who had played during the team's first 82 seasons.

-His #5 jersey has been retired by Jokerit.